MoniMurray/bookworms-et-al/README.md

 ## Defensive Programming

 Defensive Programming was at the forefront of the site's development, with user authentication and authorisation implemented for all site users and limiting access to data to only the authenticated registered owner of that data.
-In addition, Store Owner access is further restricted using the 'login_required' decorator with those front-end management views only rendering at the front-end to superusers.
+In addition, Store Owner access is further restricted using the 'login_required' decorator with those front-end management views only rendering at the front-end to the authenticated superuser.

 ## Marketing

-In the planning of my eCommerce application, I asked myself the following three questions:
+In the planning of my eCommerce application, I asked myself the following questions to develop the marketing plan for Bookworms et al:

 1. Which eCommerce application types apply to this online business.